shreyagupta30/ProjectFolio/README.md

 ## Challenges we ran into

-## What we learnt
+## What we learned

 ## Accomplishments that we're proud of
-Building something which showcases the precise details about what fellows are working in realitime to the outer world. and something which MLH Fellowship website lacks and worth adding to it.
+Building something which showcases the precise details about what fellows are working in real-time to the outer world. and something which the MLH Fellowship website lacks and worth adding to it.

 ## What's next for ProjectFolio
 Some features which are currently in pipeline
-* Add Profile page for each Mentor, Maintainer and Fellow
+* Add Profile page for each Mentor, Maintainer, and Fellow
-* Also make provision for each othem to login using GitHub auth and edit profiles and contributions displayed under their profile.
+* Also make provision for each of them to login using GitHub auth and edit profiles and contributions displayed under their profile.

 _Also, why not try yourself and suggest more such interesting features which are good to have_